 They should.

-Patron is now the largest-selling tequila by retail value, edging out its biggest competitor and household name Jose Cuervo.
-Patron sold over 1 billion dollars worth of tequila in 2011.
+Patron is now the second largest-selling tequila by retail value, edging out Don Julio and even recent favorite Casamigos.
+Patron sold over a billion dollars worth of tequila in 2020.
 Not bad for a company that avoids the word “tequila.”

 Kicking the word “tequila” to the curb was not Patron’s only strategy.
 They recognized that to grow they had to go global.
 They had to do more than ban the word “tequila” and target key influencers (popular bartenders and celebrities), they needed to go after an unconventional market, and they found it in duty free shops.

 Nine out of ten strategies suck.
 They do just enough to support slow growth, make the number, capitalize on the low-hanging fruit and not raise eyebrows in the board room.
-However, true game changing strategies are creative.
+However, Patron is just one example of sales strategy creativity.
+True game changing strategies are creative.
 They capitalize on weakness in the market.
 They leverage unseen opportunities.
 They are risky, in many cases, involving all or nothing outcomes.

-Patron went from two guys sipping tequila in 1989, to the best selling tequila in the world because the had the guts to execute a unique, creative, winning strategy.
+Patron went from two guys sipping tequila in 1989, to one of the best selling tequilas in the world because the had the guts to execute a unique, creative, winning strategy.

 McDonnell and DeJoria don’t call their tequila, “tequila” but they can call their strategy successful.